-- New Creates a new configuration file. - Open...
-Opens and loads an existing configuration file. - Close Closes the configuration file.
+- New Creates a new configuration file. - Open...\ Opens a specified <file\name>.cybt configuration file.
+The current file, if any, will be closed. - Close Closes the configuration file.
 If there are unsaved changes, a dialog opens asking to save or not. - Save Saves changes to the file.
 If the file does not exist, the Save file dialog opens.
-When saving, it also generates code files. - Save As...- Saves changes to a new file location. - Open in System Explorer Opens your computer's file explorer tool to the folder that contains the .modus file. - Import...
+When saving, it also generates code files. - Save As...
+Saves changes to a new file location. - Open in System Explorer Opens your computer's file explorer tool to the folder that contains the \.modus file. - Import...
 Imports a specified configuration file. - Export...
-Exports the current configuration file into a specified file. - Exit Closes the configurator.
+Exports the current configuration file into a specified file. - Recent files\\ Shows recent files that you can open directly. - Exit Closes the configurator.